cissagatto/HPML-J/README.md

 11. run.R
 12. executeForOneDataset.R

-## External Libraries
+## Jars
-Confirms if the folder UTILS contains the following files: Clus.jar, R_csv_2_arff. jar and weka.jar.
-Without this libraries the code not runs.
+Confirms if the folder UTILS contains the following files: Clus.jar, R_csv_2_arff.jar and weka.jar.
+Without this jars the code not runs.

-## Datasets Folder"
+## Datasets Folder
 After downloading the dataset you want to use, place it in the */HPML-J/Datasets/Originals* folder.
 Don't forget that the .xml and .arff files of the respective dataset are needed.

 ## Folder Path